localstack/snowflake-docs/content/en/user-guide/state-management/index.md

 $ localstack state export '<file-name>'
 {{< /command >}}

-You can specify a file path to export the state to.
+You can use the `<file-name>` argument to specify a file path to export the state to.
 If you do not specify a file path, the state will be exported to the current working directory into a file named `ls-state-export`.

 ### Import the State